krujos/flask_ssl_skeleton/README.md

 Users
 ===============
 This skeleton uses SQLite, Flask & Flask-Auth to do the dirty work of user login, password hashing, salting etc.

 User storage is up to you long term, this stores them in SQLite via SQLAlchemy.
 Flask-Auth gives us a handy users class that has the ORM done for us.

 Keys / crts are assumed to be on my laptop, you should change that.

     ...
     ssl_context=('/your/path_to.crt', '/your/path_to.key')

+The logic around redirecting logged in users is not solid and not worthy of a real app.
+That's not the intention here as this is a stating point.
+The source calls out things that aren't a great idea.
+Specifically, just because you're still logged in does not mean you're still a valid user. (i.e. your session token has not expired but someone booted you from the user db).
+Further evidence not to trust all the code you find on the internets.

 Getting Started
 ===================
 Setup a new 2.7 virtualenv, or your favorite way to do that sort of thing.